Amala Paul: 2011–2019: Experimentation and success

-In 2013, Paul achieved her first commercial success in Telugu cinema.
+In 2013, Amala achieved her first commercial success in Telugu cinema.
 Her first release in 2013, V. V. Vinayak's directorial Naayak, opposite Ram Charan, went on to be one of the biggest critical as well as commercial successes of the year.
 Her next film was Puri Jagannadh's romantic comedy Iddarammayilatho opposite Allu Arjun.
 Sangeetha Devi Dundroo of The Hindu commented: "Amala Paul manages to pull off a character that traverses a thin line between being naïve and downright silly.
 We wish we saw more of her."
 Another reviewer, Sasidhar AS from The Times of India commented: "Amala Paul's characterisation is a delight, and she plays Komali so effectively that you'll be left wondering who else could have done the role better than her.
 She was a perfect choice to play a traditional Telugu girl."
 She was later seen in A. L. Vijay's action entertainer Thalaivaa, opposite Vijay, as a police officer.
 Her last release of the year was the Malayalam film Oru Indian Pranayakadha.
-The film was a blockbuster at the Kerala box office and she received several awards for her character Irene, including the SIIMA Award for Best Actress – Malayalam consecutively for two years.

 In 2014, her first release was Samuthirakani's Nimirndhu Nil, opposite Jayam Ravi, which was simultaneously shot in Telugu as Janda Pai Kapiraju, in which Nani reprised the role of Jayam Ravi.
-Her next release Velaiilla Pattadhari, opposite Dhanush was a success in Tamil Nadu and her performance was appreciated.
+Her second release saw her collaborating with Dhanush in the blockbuster film, VIP.
+Amala's performance was well received and also saw her reprising her role in its sequel, VIP 2 in 2017 that was a commercial success as well.